Dr. Abkowitz treats patients with multiple myeloma and other blood cancers.

-I enjoy solving difficult diagnostic problems, getting to know my patients and their families, and designing appropriate treatment strategies.
+I enjoy getting to know my patients and their families, solving difficult diagnostic problems, and designing personalized treatment strategies.

 - Clement A. Finch Professor of Medicine, University of Washington

 - Head, Division of Hematology, University of Washington School of Medicine

 - Adjunct Professor of Genome Sciences, University of Washington School of Medicine

 - MD: Harvard Medical School, Boston, MA 1977

 - Residency: Internal Medicine, Beth Israel Hospital, Boston, MA 1977-1980